BlockstreamResearch/bip-frost-dkg/README.md

 class FaultyParticipantError(ProtocolError)
 ```

-Raised when a participant is faulty.
+Raised if a participant is faulty.

 This exception is raised by the coordinator code when it detects faulty
 behavior by a participant, i.e., a participant has deviated from the